openwdl/wdl/SPEC.md

 ## Array[X] flatten(Array[Array[X]])

-Given an array of arrays, the `flatten` function concatentes all the arrays (in the same order) to give the result.
+Given an array of arrays, the `flatten` function concatentes all the member arrays in the order to appearance to give the result.
 For example:

 ```
 Array[Array[Integer]] ai2D = [[1, 2, 3], [11], [21,22]]